Overall Score 6.5 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-The JLab Go Air Pop have a weight of 7.4g .
-We take in account a lower weight better because lighter devices are easier to carry.
+JLab Go Air Pop have a weight of 7.4g .
+We prefer a lower weight better because lighter devices are more comfortable to transport.

 making them have a larger driver unit than that of JLab Go Air Pop by 6mm